Skip to main content

 Scope: Public summary of the intended relationship between DevCo and the dCorps ecosystem.

 Status note: This is not an executed contract and does not constitute legal advice.
-The foundation is not incorporated yet, and DevCo incorporation is pending.
+The foundation is not incorporated yet; DevCo is incorporated and active in the British Virgin Islands.

 1. Roles